jmeubank/tdm-gcc-installer/README.TDMInstall.txt

 Licensing
 =====

-Every source file in the base directory EXCEPT "untgz.c" is licensed freely in the public domain, subject to the following text:
+Every source file in the base directory EXCEPT "untgz.c" is released freely into the public domain, subject to the following text:
    DISCLAIMER:
    The author(s) of this file's contents release it into the public domain, without express or implied warranty of any kind.
 You may use, modify, and redistribute this file freely.

-The source files in the "7z" subdirectory are licensed under the GNU LGPL.
-See 7z/MODIFIED_LZMA.txt and 7z/LGPL.txt for details.
+The source files in the "7z" subdirectory are also released into the public domain.
+The original author of these files was Igor Pavlov.
+Further information is typically available at <http://www.7-zip.org/>.

 The source files in the "boost" subdirectory are licensed according to Boost's license.
 See boost/LICENSE_1_0.txt for details.